• Skip to primary navigation

 added the cooked glutinous rice over the ube-cream mixture and fluffed the rice until well-combined

-Transfer and pressed to a 9-inch tart pan.
+Transfer and pressed to a 9-inch tart pan or pour on banana leaves set on a pan.
 Set aside and allow it to cool completely:

 freshly cooked ube biko in a tart pan